Kanmantoo & Callington (Neutrog)

 These conditions are enforceable and the EPA can take a number of different actions, including prosecution, if the licence conditions are not met.

-The licence restricts operations to those occurring in accordance with current development approval.
+The licence restricts operations in line with the current development approval.

 Odour and dust

-The EPA has conducted a number of inspections at the site since February 2020 as a result of community concern about odour and dust.
+The EPA has conducted many site inspections since February 2020 as a result of community concern about odour and dust.
+An increased inspection schedule has been maintained until operations are satisfactory and community impacts resolved.

 In May 2020 the EPA commenced odour monitoring in Kanmantoo and the surrounding area.
 In early December 2020 the EPA implemented a regular odour profiling program for Kanmantoo and Callington.

-To date odour monitoring has been conducted 14 times in Kanmantoo, Callington and surrounding areas.
-Odour levels have not exceed requirements of the EP Act and associated policies.
-Monitoring is continuing due to community concerns.
+Odour monitoring has also been conducted on many occasions in Kanmantoo, Callington and surrounding areas.
+Odour levels have so far not exceeded requirements of the EP Act and associated policies.
+However, very high odour levels have been detected at and around the facility.
+The EPA is planning on extending its monitoring activity to ensure longer periods of monitoring are undertaken to better capture community impacts.

 For all enquiries, please contact the EPA on (08) 8204 2004 or via email.
 This line is answered 24 hours a day, 7 days a week in the case of an emergency.
 If the matter is not urgent you will have your call returned within business hours.